prometheusresearch/baseline-codebase/src/rex.action/README.rst

 Overview
 ========

-This package defines an abstract interfaces for actions and workflows and provides an implementation of such interfaces in terms of Rex Widget.
+This package provides a mechanism to define user interfaces in terms of reusable actions and workflows.

 This package is a part of the RexDB |R| platform for medical research data management.
 RexDB is free software created by Prometheus Research, LLC and is